2013–14 North American winter: Post-Tropical Cyclone Karen

 The remnants of Tropical Storm Karen developed into a nor'easter that ended up affecting the Northeastern United States.
 The nor'easter generated high wind gusts, heavy rain, and coastal flooding in New Jersey.
 In Ocean County, minor flooding associated with high tides was reported on Long Beach Boulevard in Beach Haven, along with Long Beach Island.
 Seaside Park and Lacey Township also experienced minor tidal flooding.
 At Harvey Cedars, wind gusts of at least 30 mph were recorded for a record 79 consecutive hours, beginning at 3:00 a.m.
 EDT on October 9 and ending at 10:00 a.m.
 EDT on October 12.

 In neighboring Delaware, similar coastal flooding and strong wind gusts affected coastal parts of all three counties.
-The Delaware State University cancelled some outdoor activities scheduled for the October 11 and 12.
+Delaware State University cancelled some outdoor activities scheduled for the October 11 and 12.
 In Sussex County, Long Neck, and the surrounding areas experienced tidal flooding.
 Roadway tidal flooding occurred in and around Angola and Oak Orchard.
 Strong waves pushed water over bulkheads.
 In Milton, minor tidal flooding closed Prime Hook Road for several days.
 The Delaware Department of Transportation helped residents living along the road reach or exit their homes.
 Peak gusts were all located in Sussex County: 50 mph at Dewey Beach, 49 mph in Lewes, and 39 mph in Indian River.
 The strong winds blew sand into the left lane of northbound Delaware Route 1, near the Indian River Inlet Bridge.